 So instead of the daily compendium of political stories we post here, we’re giving you something we think is better: A curated list of what we see as our best stories, ready for you every morning by 8 a.m.
 We’re taking the idea from our new daily email, The Brief.
-For those who do not already get it, you can sign up here, and we hope it will start even more conversations in the comments section.
+For those who do not already get it, you can sign up here.
+The Brief e-mail every morning in your inbox here, and we hope it will start even more conversations in the comments section.

 So please let me know your thoughts about the change on Twitter at @michaelscherer or here in the comments.
 New ideas are always welcome.